Smoking & Your Heart

 Even for smokers who’ve already had a heart attack, quitting drops your risk of another heart attack by half.

-If you’re already experiencing symptoms of heart disease — like if you’re winded easily or in chest pain — you should consider seeing a doctor in addition to quitting smoking.
-Dr. Kuretu says a stress test and perhaps a scan of your heart will show whether medication or a procedure could lower your risk of a heart attack.
+If you’re already experiencing symptoms of heart disease — like if you’re winded easily or having chest pain or discomfort — you should consider seeing a doctor in addition to quitting smoking.
+A stress test and perhaps a scan of your heart will show whether medication or a procedure could lower your risk of a heart attack.

-Beebe Healthcare’s counselors, trained in the latest methods to help you quit, know it isn’t easy.
-But they want to give you the support you need to stop smoking for good.
+Beebe Healthcare offers smoking cessation counselors, who are trained in the latest methods to help you quit.
+They know it isn’t easy, but they want to give you the support you need to stop smoking for good.

 For more information, call (302) 645-3030 to make an appointment.